Dog and owner

 Financial responsibility

-Owning a dog comes with costs, including food, grooming, healthcare, and unexpected expenses.
+Owning a dog comes with costs, including food, grooming, insurance, and unexpected expenses.
 Budgeting for these costs is crucial.

 Things You Should Consider Before Getting a Dog